-These activities can not only ease minor back pain, but also help you to develop stronger core muscles, which can then take the stress off your back.
+These activities can not only ease the minor back pain but also help you to develop stronger core muscles, which can then take the stress off your back.
 As well, these low-impact exercises promote deep breathing and relaxation, which can stop muscles from seizing up.

 Furthermore, they can assist you to strengthen your muscles too.

 If you already are suffering from back pain, don’t avoid activity altogether.
 While it is understandable that you may feel like sitting or lying down all day and steering clear of exercise, this can actually exacerbate the issue.